Alternative History, Ancient Anthropology, Anthropology, Anunnaki, Articles, Enki, Ninmah, Sapiens Rising

 At 85, I now work primarily as an ethnologist—an elder anthropologist concerned with large-scale patterns across cultures and time.
 I honor my lineage and teachers, including Alfred Kroeber, Walter Goldschmidt, M. J. Smith, Donald Newman, Raymond Firth, and Sumerian scholar Zecharia Sitchin.

-Ethnology preserves anthropology’s original spirit: curiosity, pattern recognition, compassion, and the ethical obligation to share what we learn with the wider human community.
+Ethnology preserves anthropology’s original spirit: curiosity, pattern recognition, compassion, and the ethical obligation to share what we learn with the broader human community.

 “MYTHS” ARE NOT MYTHS